andy-preston/gpo-746-android/README.md

 paired up with an Android App that'll allow the GPO-746 to place and receive calls on a mobile network.

-Test framework an experimental Android/Kotlin driver for the CH340G USB/Serial controller.
+Test framework and experimental Android/Kotlin driver for the CH340G USB/Serial controller.

 Docker container for the build environment